 But there are other reasons, which are that certain flaws in the prefab business model are starting to come to light.
 Many companies have struggled to bring compelling designs into mass production.
 Supposedly short installation timelines are often drawn out by permitting and finish work.
-And low up-front pricing oftens end up much higher due to multiple factors: fees paid to designers and manufacturers, sitework and foundation construction, crane rental, finish work such as plumbing and electrical, and repair of damage done during shipping.
+And low up-front pricing oftens end up much higher due to multiple factors: fees paid to designers and manufacturers, sitework and foundation construction, crane rental from Houston Texas, finish work such as plumbing and electrical, and repair of damage done during shipping.
 This blog posting here, from Chad Ludeman on Jetson Greenprovides quite a bit more detail on these challenges.

 Some prefab companies are beginning to listen to the critics.
 One in particular is aiming their business directly at the challenges above – Blu Homes, a relatively new entrant out of Boston.
 Blu offers attractive modern designs, but where they’re really focusing is on the “pain points” in the prefab process.
 They’re striving to deliver attractive, liveable green homes at reasonable prices for a completed home, not just for the modules themselves pre-installation.
 They’re focusing on new tools and techniques so that you know exactly how much your home will save you once you move in via reduced energy and water bills.
 And, perhaps most important, they’re striving to provide support from concept through permitting all the way through to move-in.
 They emphasize the process of designing and building a prefab home as much as the product.